opendatasoft/ods-documentation/source/managing_account/02_managing_api_keys/managing_api_keys.rst

 Managing API keys
 =================

-After authenticating to a portal, you can generate API keys and manage them from the API keys tab of their account.
+After authenticating to a portal, you can generate API keys and manage them from the API keys tab of your account.

 API keys are bound to a specific domain.
 They only work on the domain on which they were created.